 Equipment and system principle

-A reverse osmosis unit consists of high-pressure pump(s) and housings/vessels with membranes inside, valves, sensors and piping.
+A reverse osmosis and nano filtration unit consists of high-pressure pump(s) and housings/vessels with membranes inside, valves, sensors and piping.
 (Note that reverse osmosis unit normally requires pre-treatment of the water.)
-With reverse osmosis, the membranes are almost without exception spiral-wound.
-The process is usually controlled with a separate control system (programmable logic controller) which allows for a customised user interface, monitoring features and integrations with other systems.
+Used membranes are almost without exception spiral-wound type.
+The process is usually controlled with a separate control system (programmable logic controller) which allows for a customized user interface, monitoring features and integrations with other systems.

 Required information for system design